sourcegraph/about/handbook/engineering/observability/monitoring.md

 ### Creating Cloud only Grafana dashboards

-While all dashboards required to troubleshoot our product should be shipped to customers, our Cloud deployment might require additional dashboards than those we ship to customers, for example:
+While all dashboards required to troubleshoot our product should be shipped to customers, our Cloud deployment might require additional dashboards to the ones we ship to customers, for example:
 - The dashboard is not ready yet to graduate to customers
 - The dashboard applies only to our Cloud deployment